e3nn/e3nn-jax/docs/tuto/nequip.rst

 Now that we defined the model, we need to define the loss function.
-In this example we will use the mean squared error as loss function.
+For this example we will use the mean squared error as loss function.

 .. jupyter-execute::